lczyk/run_sh/README.md

 # run.sh

 Vscode keybinding script to run .vscode/run.sh in bash, passing the current file as an input.
+This started as a vscode hack/joke but I ended up finding this *unreasonably* useful.

+Originally posted on (gist)[https://gist.github.com/MarcinKonowalczyk/709e93f08e9d72f8092acd5b8d34c81f].

 ## instructions

-Add the keybinding to `keybindings.json`, then in your project make the .vscode folder (if there isnt one there already and add `run.sh` file to it).
+Add the keybinding to `keybindings.json`, then in your project make the .vscode folder (if there isn't one there already and add `run.sh` file to it).
 It will be run each time you press the keybinding `shift+enter` with an editor focus.

 ```
 [ -d ".vscode" ] || mkdir ".vscode"